SEPIA-Framework/sepia-stt-server/README.md

 ENV variables:
 - `SEPIA_STT_SETTINGS`: Overwrites default path to settings file

-Commandline options:
+Command line options:
-- Use `python -m launch -h` to see all commandline options
+- Use `python -m launch -h` to see all command line options
 - Use `python -m launch -s [path-to-file]` to use custom settings

-NOTE: Commandline options always overrule the settings file but in most scenarios it makes sense to simply create a new settings file and use the `-s` flag.
+NOTE: Command line options always overrule the settings file but in most scenarios it makes sense to simply create a new settings file and use the `-s` flag.

 ## ASR Engine Settings